vanility0001/dql/README.md

 # dql
-The command-line interface for using the Discord API.
+A command-line interface for using the Discord API.